WELDING BODY PANELS WITH FLUX CORE

 Practice with no backing of a welding table or any other metal behind the two pieces where the metal meets.
 This will help you practice without a heat sink.
 Next set your voltage and wire speed to the recommended value based on your Flux Core Wire diameter and the thickness of your sheet metal.
 Usually the reference table inside your welder is a good place to start.
 Make sure your parts are clean, attach the ground cable to another part of your clean sheet metal.

 Now place your welding gun with the flux stick out hovering ever so slightly in the middle of your butt joint and pull the trigger for a second or two.
+Hopefully you don’t blow out the metal.
+If you do, lower your voltage and wire speed.
+Then try again.

-What you’ll find with sheet metal automotive welding you’ll have to tack weld or pull the trigger for a second or so to get a single small weld laid down.
+What you’ll find with sheet metal automotive welding is you’ll have to tack weld or pull the trigger for a second or so to get a single small weld laid down.
 Then stop and lay another tack right next to your previous tack.
+Its also recommended to jump around and tack weld in different places to prevent warping.

+You’ll notice that high heat placed in a single area will create severe warping on thiner sheet metal.
 If you still have trouble, let a little more of your wire stick out and weld again.
 Sometimes we find that a little longer stick out with higher settings will lay a tack without blowing through the metal.